Sanctions terms: Discovery sanctions | Motion for Rule 11 sanctions | statutory sanctions | Tex. R. Civ.

 [7] Parker also complains that the judgment nunc pro tunc imposing sanctions fails to comply with Rule 13.
 See Tex.
 R.

-in the sanction order."); PR Invs., 180 S.W.3d at 672 (noting that trial court has duty to set forth expressly and with
+the sanction order."); PR Invs., 180 S.W.3d at 672 (noting that trial court has duty to set forth expressly and with particularity

 Sanctions Case Law - Cases from Houston Courts of Appeals